 UIW is concerned about students who improperly use alcohol and other drugs and the effects such use may have on their health, academic success, interpersonal relationships and, ultimately, their future.

-The UIW alcohol policy expressly forbids possession and/or consumption of alcohol by students, employees or guests who are under the minimum legal drinking age of 21 years.
-Possession of drug paraphernalia and the use, manufacture, sale, or distribution of illegal drugs, whether on or off campus, by any student is also prohibited.
-In accordance with the Family Educational Rights and Privacy Act (FERPA), the Associate Dean of Judicial Affairs (or designee) reserves the right to notify the parents/guardians of students under 21 years of age, and the parents/guardians of dependent students, regardless of age, of any incident in which their student is found responsible for violating the UIW alcohol and drug policy.
+In accordance with the Family Educational Rights and Privacy Act (FERPA), the Director of Student Conduct and Community Standards (or designee) reserves the right to notify the parents/guardians of students under 21 years of age, and the parents/guardians of dependent students, regardless of age, of any incident in which their student is found responsible for violating the UIW alcohol and drug policy.